C-ljur/C-ljur/README.md

 ### Hi there 👋

+If you have anything, plz say it up, DIRECTLY.
+Wanna kill me by putting me down in public before I know?
+Perfect way.
+My decade has died in shame.
+What a pity.
 <!--
 **Djur13/Djur13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.